rudolf8/oxar/README.md

 ***This document is best viewed in [flatdoc format](http://oraopensource.github.io/flatdoc?repo=oxar&path=README.md)***
 <a name="constants"></a>

-# AUTO Installer for APEX 19.1 and ORDS 19.2 :tropical_drink::palm_tree:::sunny:
+# AUTO Installer for APEX 19.1 and ORDS 19.2 :tropical_drink::palm_tree:
 The goal of the OXAR (pronounced "Oscar") project is to make it easy for developers to quickly build and/or launch a fully functional instance of Oracle XE and APEX.
 The scripts provided in this project handle the automatic build.

 *Note: Currently this build lacks a backup script.
 It is recommended to do your own backup*